- the multiple benefits of teletherapy, including increasing accessibility, efficiency, and flexibility for both clinicians and patients

 We review best practices for delivering teletherapy, including how to screen for candidacy and engage care partners in your sessions.
 We also cover key techniques for implementing evidence-based therapy in the virtual world.

-Lingraphica’s free one-hour ASHA-approved CE course, “Speech Teletherapy and Virtual AAC Device Trials: Using Lingraphica Technologies,” covers the basics of getting started with teletherapy.
+Lingraphica’s free one-hour ASHA-approved CE course, “So You Know How to Use Zoom… What’s Next?
+Beyond the Basics of Teletherapy,” covers the best practices for teletherapy and advanced teletherapy techniques.
 This course answers questions and addresses concerns that have come up around telehealth, including compliance, billing, and documentation.
 We include examples of basic virtual therapy activities and discuss clinical best practices.
 We also provide information about incorporating AAC devices into your teletherapy practice.

 This course is broken down into sections and covers everything from key issues related to teletherapy to building a solid technical foundation for virtual treatment.
 We also discuss how to begin conducting virtual AAC device trials with your patients.
 We walk you through how to translate common therapy techniques to the virtual healthcare world and discuss using different online therapy platforms.
 By taking this course, SLPs will build a foundational understanding of teletherapy and how to best translate their skills into the world of telehealth.